 - The needle is then withdrawn and the catheter is held to the lower back with a sterile bandage and connected to a pressure transducer.

-We will drain spinal fluid for 2-3 days.
-This will let us know if you need a shunt.
-Even if you did not respond to a single large volume tap, this extended drainage will help us know if you may respond to a shunt.
+The drain remains in place for 2 to 3 days.
+Even if you did not respond to a single large volume tap, this extended drainage may indicate that you could respond to a shunt.

-You will be scheduled 3-7 days before your drain to run a few tests.
+You will be scheduled 3 to 7 days before your drain to run a few tests.
 You will have appointments with a physical therapist and an occupational therapist to test your balance and your ability to perform daily tasks.
-A doctor will assess memory and other brain functions.
-A nurse will test your walking.
-Lab tests, including blood and urine tests, will be done to ensure you are safe to have the procedure, and have no bleeding tendency or infection.
+A doctor will assess memory and other brain functions, and a nurse will test your ability to walk.
+Lab tests, including blood and urine tests, will help to ensure you have no bleeding tendency or infection.
 If these tests are abnormal, your procedure may be rescheduled.

 Sometimes, after the lumbar drain is pulled out, fluid continues to leak from the small hole left by the tube.
-A simple stitch is placed in the skin to close the wound.
-The stitch is taken out in 1 week.
+A simple stitch is placed in the skin to close the wound, and this can be removed in a week.

 Any improvement in symptoms that you may experience in the hospital will only last for a few days.
 You should expect your symptoms to return to their usual state after you leave the hospital.

-Infection: There is a 3-4% risk of infection with this procedure, despite all safety measures.
-The infection, meningitis, is serious, but treatable with antibiotics, which need to be given intravenously for 14 days.
-This procedure has been performed over 1,000 times at Johns Hopkins and there has only been 1 death associated with lumbar drainage.
+Infection: There is a 3% to 4% risk of infection with this procedure, despite all safety measures.
+The infection, meningitis, is serious, but treatable with a 14-day course of intravenous antibiotics.

-Leg or Back pain: Occasionally, while passing the spinal needle or catheter in the lumbar space, a nerve root may be touched.
-This causes a brief pain shooting down the back or leg.
+Leg or back pain: Occasionally, the spinal needle or catheter can touch a nerve root in the lumbar space, causing a brief pain shooting down the back or leg.
 Moving the body to a different position usually alleviates the pain.
 There is rarely any lasting injury to the nerve root.

-Headache: If too much fluid is removed, you may develop a headache.
-This headache will get worse when sitting or standing.
-You may also experience nausea or light-headedness.
+Headache: If too much fluid is removed, you may develop a headache, which will get worse when sitting or standing.
 Stopping the fluid drain for a few minutes will usually alleviate the headache.
-Sometimes, you may develop a similar headache after the tube is removed.
-You should drink plenty of caffeine containing fluids and take ibuprofen or acetaminophen as needed.
-If this kind of headache persists, a blood patch may be applied to the area to plug the fluid leak.
+If you develop a similar headache after the tube is removed, drinking plenty of caffeine-containing fluids and taking ibuprofen or acetaminophen can bring relief.
+If this kind of headache persists, you can receive a blood patch to seal the fluid leak.